Taher-Abdeljaoued/OVHPoc/README.md

 ### Migration from MerelyMail -> AlmostMail will generate a json file of the mailbox and saves locally in the solution :

-Example of some MerelyMail mailboxex that were migrated to AlmostMail format :
+Example of some MerelyMail mailboxes that were migrated to AlmostMail format :

 ![image](https://github.com/Taher-Abdeljaoued/OVHPoc/assets/73798429/c53befb5-8a18-41cc-936a-bff61934a246)